Australia 126-3 after rainswept Day 1 of 4th Ashes test | Sports-Games

 Steve Smith was unbeaten on six and Usman Khawaja was four not out when rain ended play for the day.

+Warner, who made 30 with six boundaries off his 72 balls, swiped his bat through the air in frustration at his dismissal and not capitalizing after making another good start to an innings in this series.

-It was the 8th time Broad (1-34) has captured Warner's wicket over the past seven Ashes tests that the fast bowler has played in.
+It was the 13th time Broad (1-34) has captured Warner's wicket in tests, the most any bowler has captured the pugnacious left-handed opener.

+"It is one of those things where a bowler bowls a lot at you and he obviously pitches the ball on the right areas a lot of the time," Warner said.
+"He's very consistent, holds his length well and tries to create that false shot, which today I tried to drive the ball too straight where the other ones I drove through the covers was a bit squarer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)